 Many home owners consider their mortgage will be a part of their life for 25 years or more and are content to pay the minimum monthly payments.
-However there is a way to save thousands of pounds and be mortgage free sooner than you expect.
+However there is a way to save thousands of pounds and become mortgage free sooner than you expect.

 In this article we will show you that over paying your monthly mortgage payments is one of the best investments you can make.
 You can literally save thousands of pounds!